 When you are planning an Iceland trip, I am sure that safety comes into play.
 So, great news here!
 Iceland is one of the safest countries in the world.
 The crime rate is extremely low.

 It is one thing to think about safety related to crime, but it should also be related to our health during any physical activity, hiking, or driving around the country, for example.

 In Iceland, it’s necessary to be cautious when traveling due to hazards caused by weather and nature, where conditions can change at a moment’s notice.

 Nature is one of Iceland’s many attractions, and while beautiful, it can also be harsh and unpredictable.
-It is important to be prepared, and aware of possible dangers, and know-how to react in—or preferably prevent—difficult situations.
+It is important to be prepared, aware of possible dangers, and know how to react in—or preferably prevent—difficult situations.
 The Icelandic Association for Search and Rescue operates a useful website for travel in Iceland.

 This is another important thing when you are planning your Iceland trip – Food!

 I was pleasantly surprised by the food in Iceland.
 I didn’t have high expectations for the food, and I knew that options could be limited by the geography of the island.

 However, I learned that the key elements of the Icelandic diet have changed very little since the country’s settlement over a thousand years ago, with the most popular dishes still being fish, lamb, and the Icelandic skyr (yogurt).
 Aside from lamb, you can also find traditional meats in grocery stores and restaurants like pork, beef, and chicken.